 43. Don’t walk around with your passport.
 Keep a copy of the first page with you, and store your passport in the hotel safe (unless it’s required by the country that you carry it).
 Also give a copy of the first page to someone back home, just in case.

-44. Never point at someone with your index finger.
+44. Never point at someone with your index finger, or any finger, really.
 It’s rude.

 45. Know your passport number by heart, in case it gets lost.